 - Install grab rails near the toilet and in the shower

-- Use a non-slip bath mat or shower chair if needed
+- Use a non-slip bath mat; consider a shower chair if needed

-- Keep the floor dry and consider a raised toilet seat for easier transfers
+- Keep the floor dry and look into a raised toilet seat if transfers are difficult

 Kitchen

-- Store heavy items like pots or appliances at waist height
+- Store heavier items like pots and appliances at waist height

-- Use a sturdy step stool with handrails if reaching higher shelves
+- Use a sturdy step stool with handrails for higher shelves

 Footwear

-- Wear well-fitting shoes with good grip around the house—skip the floppy slippers or socks on tiles!
+- Wear well-fitted, supportive shoes with good grip around the house.
+Floppy slippers and socks on tiles are two of the most common culprits we see.